 Wind Waker had only three significant female characters: One was Princess Zelda, the next (Medli) showed obvious attraction to another boy, and the third was...
 Link's sister.
 (There's also this weird fairy queen with the crush on Link, but hardly anyone ever remembers her.)
 Also, making Tetra an actual girl, instead of a girl pretending to be a boy, was probably a wise choice as well...
 At least, there are little to no Wind WakerShipping Wars out there, but even without them, the number of fanfictions involving Link escaping Tetra's fan-overblown controlling bitch personality and heading off to be with Medli are astronomical.
 (They, however, almost never kill of Komali, who is hinted to be Medli's love interest.
 They rather pretend that he never existed.)
 Also, the only ones the Yaoi Fangirls pair Toon Link up with are... pretty much all of the other Links.

-Noel is quite hated, especially amongst Ragna/Jin shippers.
+Noel Vermillion is quite hated, especially amongst Ragna/Jin shippers.
 There are also those who wishes Noel would fulfill her destiny of being killed to save the world, just so she doesn't get in the way of Jin/Tsubaki.
-Which is canonically Tsubaki's big problem, after Hazama takes a hold of her.
-Of course, many of the rabid Jin x Tsubaki fans fail to realize that Noel herself is a Shipper on Deck in favor of those two, that she may or may not have stronger feelings for Ragna than Jin, and took her job under Jin solely to aid her ailing family and thanks to Hazama's deals.
+Which is canonically Tsubaki's big problem, after Hazama takes a hold of her... and yet she still cannot bing herself to Murder the Hypotenusewhen she has Noel at her complete mercy.
+Of course, many of the rabid Jin x Tsubaki fans fail to realize that Noel herself is a Shipper on Deck in favor of those two, that Noel's feelings for Ragna may be stronger than anything she'd feel for Jin, and took her job under Jin solely to aid her ailing family courtesy of Hazama's machinations.
 If it weren't for that, she'd have held out for Tsubaki to have that role.

 Also, the anti Jin x Ragna shippers insist, and insist, ANDINSIST that any prospect Foe Yay comes solely from Yukianesa's Mind Control, and that the shippers are all a bunch of sickos.
-One can undestand being turned off by the BIG CATCH of the pairing, but sheeeeeesh.
+One can undestand being turned off by the BIG CATCH of the pairing, but sheeeeeesh - talk about obsessed.